1234-parwal/assignment_codemymobile/README.md

 One can also make changes in the styles and outlook of the webpage using app.css file.
 *Screenshotfrontend* is how the frontend would look like.
 By tying **npm start** in terminal or by *http://localhost:3000/* using this url in the browser, the *screenshotfrontend* would be displayed.

+In this way I have create my project.